For Faculty & Staff

 Visit the Office of Student and Leadership Service to learn more about academic civic engagement and service.

 Whether you’re advising students, supporting their experiential learning, advocating for leadership growth, or educating them in the classroom, faculty and staff support is key to students’ career discernment process.
-The Career Development Center invites faculty and staff to partner with us to assure student excellence.
+The Career Center invites faculty and staff to partner with us to assure student excellence.
 We provide career advising and counseling free of charge for current students as well as a wide variety of resources, programs, and services.
-For insight into how the Career Development Center educates students on the benefits of an internship, search strategies and how to make the most of their opportunity click the link above.
+For insight into how the Career Center educates students on the benefits of an internship, search strategies, and how to make the most of their opportunity, click the link above.

 Providing a quality recommendation is an important role of a faculty or staff member.
 It can make the difference in a student receiving a job offer, acceptance to graduate school, or receiving an award or scholarship.

-The Career Development Center can help you work with students to identify areas of interest, create an effective job/internship search plan, craft resumes, CVs and cover letters and much more.
+The Career Center can help you work with students to identify areas of interest, create an effective job/internship search plan, craft resumes, CVs, cover letters, and much more.